aragon/protocol/docs/4-entry-points/readme.md

 # 4. Entry points

-The following sections aim to deeply describe the functionality exposed by each of the components of the protocol mentioned in [section 2](../2-architecture).
+The following sections aim to deeply describe the functionality exposed by each of the components of the court mentioned in [section 2](../2-architecture).

 ## Table of Contents